wenzou/developer_test/README.md

 This is a read me

-objects.py includes the creditManager objects
+objects.py includes the creditManager and FasterCreditManager

 This application was developed and tested under Python 2.7